r-spatial/mapview/README.md

 * `addFeatures` - add features to a map (sf or sp).
 This is features type agnostic, meaning the same function can be used for points, lines and polygons
 * `addMouseCoordinates` - add mouse cursor postion information when moving over the map
 * `addLargeFeatures` - add large data to a map that would otherwise make the leaflet map irresponsive
+* `addExtent` - add a polygon denoting the extent/bbox of a spatial object to a map
 * `popupTable`, `popupGraph` & `popupImage` - popups of tables, grpahs and images for use with the leaflet `add*` functions